James Hughes-Hallett CMG (Chairman)

 Tom was Chariman of the Foundation from 2007 to May 2013.

 Joe is Chief Executive of NCG.
 Previously Joe was Deputy Chief Executive of the Home Group, Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
 Joe is a Trustee of Arts Council England, and Chairs the board of Arts Council North East.
-He is also a senior non-executive Trustee of Durham University.
+He is also a senior non-executive Trustee of Durham University, where he chairs the Finance & General Purposes Committee.
 Trustee since 2013.

 Founder and Managing Director of 3PS Partners.
 John has 15 years experience as an entrepreneur and early-stage investor; Director of IMET2000 International Medical Education Trust; Trustee of Thresh a performing arts collaborative.
 He is particularly interested in education and information technology.
 Trustee since 2011.